claudiovallejo/treehouse-js-techdegree/Project 1/instructions.md

 _More than 5 quotes_

 #### Quote Object
-_Objects in array include additional, relevant properties beyond the ones requires, such as categorization tags_
+_Objects in array include additional, relevant properties beyond the ones required, such as categorization tags_

 #### `getRandomQuote()`
 _`getRandomQuote()` does not return duplicate quote until all quotes have been returned once_